-(a) bacteria are resistant to the toxin
+(a) bacteria are resistant to the toxin.

-(b) toxin is immature;
+(b) the toxin is immature.

-(c) toxin is inactive;
+(c) the toxin is inactive.

-(c) toxin is inactive
+(c) the toxin is inactive.

 2. What are transgenic bacteria?
 Illustrate using any one example.

-Advantages of producing genetically modified crops are:
+The advantages of producing genetically modified crops are

-Disadvantages of producing genetically modified crops are:
+The disadvantages of producing genetically modified crops are

-- These crops can affect the native biodiversity in an area as they can cause genetic pollution in the wild relatives of crop plants.
+(vi) These crops can affect the native biodiversity in an area as they can cause genetic pollution in the wild relatives of crop plants.

 5. What is gene therapy?
 Illustrate using the example of adenosine deaminase (ADA) deficiency.

-The process of correction of malfunctioned genes either by inserting the desirable gene or repairing or manipulating them is referred to as gene therapy.
+The process of correction of malfunctioned genes, either by inserting the desirable gene or repairing or manipulating them, is referred to as gene therapy.
 It is a collection of methods which enables the correction of a gene defect.
 In this therapy, the gene is inserted into the cells and tissues of a person to treat a disease.

 Adenosine deaminase deficiency (ADA) is a rare genetic disorder caused due to deletion of the gene for adenosine deaminase.
 This enzyme is critical for the normal functioning of the immune system.
-This disorder can be treated by gene therapy wherein the gene is transfected into early embryonic cells of the bone marrow for permanent utilization.
+This disorder can be treated by gene therapy, wherein the gene is transfected into early embryonic cells of the bone marrow for permanent utilization.

-7. Can you suggest a method to remove oil (hydrocarbon) from seeds based on your understanding of rDNA technology and chemistry of oil?
+7. Can you suggest a method to remove oil (hydrocarbon) from seeds based on your understanding of rDNA technology and the chemistry of oil?

 Recombinant DNA technology or rDNA is a technique which is used for the manipulation of the genetic material of an entity in order to obtain desired results.
 For this, the genes that are necessary for oil formation in seeds must be recognized.
-With the help of restriction endonucleases, required genes should be removed.
+With the help of restriction endonucleases, appropriate genes should be removed.
 The DNA thus obtained must be treated with DNA ligases to seal the broken ends of the DNA.
 When cultivated aseptically on a nutrient medium, these cells will differentiate into a new plant possessing seeds with no oil.

 9. Does our blood have proteases and nucleases?

 But, oral administration of these proteins or peptides poses some problems related to it.
-Once these proteins are ingested, the proteases found in the stomach juices denature the proteins hence their effect is nullified.
+Once these proteins are ingested, the proteases found in the stomach juices denature the proteins; hence, their effect is nullified.

-Making of orally active protein pharmaceutical:
+Making of orally active protein pharmaceutical

-NCERT Solutions for Class 12 Biology Chapter 12 – Biotechnology and its Applications
+NCERT Solutions for Class 12 Biology Chapter 12 – Biotechnology and Its Applications

+Chapter 12 Biotechnology and Its Applications of Class 12 Biology, is prepared as per the current CBSE Syllabus for 2023-24.
 On the whole, the Biotechnology unit holds 10 marks as per previous trends.
-Hence, revising and practising questions from these two chapters can help students fetch a maximum of 10 marks.
+Hence, revising and practising questions with NCERT Solutions for Class 12 from these two chapters can help students fetch a maximum of 10 marks.

-Important concepts mentioned in the chapter are given below:
+Important concepts mentioned in the Chapter are given below